epsilon537/boxlambda/docs/tools/debugging.md

 ## On Verilator

-To debug `hello_world` on verilator:
+To debug `hello_world` on Verilator:

-Build the verilator testbench:
+Build the Verilator test bench:

 ```
 cd build/sim-a7-100/gw/projects/hello_world